rodraah/dlauncher-terminal/README.md

-# Dlauncher extension to run commands in terminal (or without launching a terminal)
+# Dlauncher extension to run commands in terminal

 TODO